-Find Malta beaches in cosy coves and rocky beaches amidst marvellous textures and rock formations!
+Find Maltese beaches hidden away in cosy coves and amidst marvellous textures and rock formations!

 Most of the sandy beaches are found in the north of the island, but rocky beaches, like Għar Lapsi and St Peter’s Pool in the south, are blessed with excellent snorkelling opportunities, with great visibility even in the height of summer.
 Depending on the colour of rock and sand, Malta beaches give way to a sea of varying hues of blue and green.
 The sea is crystal clear around the entire coast, and bathing in it is akin to being in a swimming pool, only much more beautiful.